10-Day Stay Food As Medicine Recipes

 Whole Grains

 Whole grains are complex carbohydrates and are considered the most balanced foods in Traditional Medicinal cooking.
-Whole grains should be chewed thoroughly (until liquid) to take pressure off the digestive system as they can be completely digested by the enzymes in the saliva.
+Whole grains should be chewed thoroughly (until liquid) to take pressure off the digestive system, as they can be fully digested by enzymes in saliva.

 Millet with Butternut Squash